x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: My users enabled the "Save Contacts" advanced settings option.
 However, they are complaining that not all contacts have synchronized on their iOS devices.
 Are there limitations with synchronization?

 The initial export of contacts can only begin when Outlook is in the foreground.
 A user can switch between apps and the export will continue while Outlook is active in memory.
-There are iOS limitations when syncing with iCloud that may result in data inconsistency, but Outlook will automatically trigger a reconciliation to ensure that the contacts are always consistently exported (e.g., reconciliation will remove duplicates in the event that Outlook detects exported contacts from a previous export activity).
+There are iOS limitations when syncing with iCloud that may result in data inconsistency, but Outlook will automatically trigger a reconciliation to ensure that the contacts are always consistently exported (for example, reconciliation will remove duplicates in the event that Outlook detects exported contacts from a previous export activity).
 Reasons for missing/duplicate contacts might include:

 - Outlook for iOS being suspended during sync.
 - Enabling "Save Contacts" simultaneously on multiple devices (such as an iPad and an iPhone).